 Now sometimes my hoarder ways make life harder (i.e. trying to move house when you own alllllll the things) but other times it pays off like how my angel food cake pan is my grandma’s from the 40’s and I love.

 Bake it according to the package directions and let it cool as directed.
+Quick note — if you are baking in humid conditions, it can take a lot longer for this to really be done — like sometimes almost extra 10 minutes.
+Look for that golden brown top and a bit of cracking at the top to let you know it’s done.
 Loosen the edges before giving it that final flip.
 If you’re baking in more humid weather, this takes about 10 minutes extra to really set up and crack on top.
 Be careful not to underbake or it will fall flat!

 Time to serve it!